brucepro/Memoir/README.md

 NO:

-[FILE_LOAD=https://www.npr.org/sections/world/] - Have not added the logic for no file extension on urls for file loader yet.
+[FILE_LOAD=https://www.npr.org/sections/world/] - Have not added the logic for no file extension on urls for file loader yet, use the [GET_URL=url,output] command.